use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 * With instantiation nonce of `1`
 * The root storage struct is to be found at base key `0x00000000`

-The following rust program demonstrates how to calculate the `PrefixedStorageKey` of the contracts child trie, as well as the hashed key for the storage struct, which can then be used with the `chilstate` RPC endpoint function `getStorage` in polkadot-js to receive the root storage struct of the contract:
+The following Rust program demonstrates how to calculate the `PrefixedStorageKey` of the contracts child trie, as well as the hashed key for the storage struct, which can then be used with the `chilstate` RPC endpoint function `getStorage` in polkadot-js to receive the root storage struct of the contract: